HerbCaudill/react-redux-worker/README.md

 ### Why

-If you're doing any sort of computationally expensive work in your Redux reducers or middleware, it can prevent your UI from responding while it's thinking&mdash;making your application feel slow and unresponsive.
+If you're doing any sort of computationally expensive work in your [Redux](https://redux.js.org) reducers or middleware, it can prevent your UI from responding while it's thinking&mdash;making your application feel slow and unresponsive.

 In theory, web workers should be the perfect solution: You can do your heavy lifting in a worker thread without interfering with your main UI thread.
-But the web worker
+But the asynchronous, message-based [web worker API](https://redux.js.org) puts us in unfamiliar terrain.

+This library is intended to make using

 ### How it works